kutlueren/Simple-Binary-Comparer/README.md

             }
         }

  **h.
-SimpleBinaryComparer.API:** it is the REST API implemented in .net core.
+SimpleBinaryComparer.API:** It is the REST API implemented in .net core.
 There are basically 3 methods than a client can consume.
 You can find the methods in DiffController.

  **NOTE!!: Since the assignment is open for assumption, I have implemented the api, business logic, reqeust and respone objects according to my assumption.
 Left method saves the array as left array, Right method does the same for right array.
 Only one object gets created and saved to persistance for left and rigth array per id.
-If there is already created object, the left and right methods updates the array aocordingly.
+If there is already created object, the left and right methods updates the array accordingly.
 Get method only compares the arrays if the 2 arrays exists in the object.
 If not, then an exception gets thrown.
-If there is no ojects in given id then an exception thrown as well.**
+If there is no object in given id then an exception thrown as well.**

  1. Get method is used to make comparison between 2 arrays.
 You have to indicate the comparison type in the request object whether it is going to find diffs in the left array or right array.
 "1" should be send in order to find the diffs in the left array, "2" for the right array.
 It only returns the offsetts of the diffs and the length of the diff data.
  2. Left method saves or updates the array to left.
  3. Right method saves or updates the array to right.

  There is a middleware for global exception handling as well(ExceptionMiddleware).
-It handles the exceptions and returns a proper response the the client.
+It handles the exceptions and returns a proper response to the client.

  The api will run on http://localhost:53040 and if you type http://localhost:53040/swagger/index.html you can observe the api methods which are;